-The Geo-Pointing Module (PTU-DGPM) is an intelligent module that allows any Directed Perception pan-tilt unit to be commanded using latitude, longitude, altitude coordinates (geo-coordinates or GPS coordinates).
+The Geo-Pointing is a capability that allows any FLIR MCS pan-tilt unit to be commanded using latitude, longitude, altitude coordinates (geo-coordinates or GPS coordinates).
 Once configured, it accepts geo-coordinates over the built-in Ethernet/IP interface and automatically commands the pan-tilt to aim at the corresponding location.
 This is a powerful capability that greatly simplifies systems integration and allows efficient coordination of multiple sensors and systems.
-Several cameras/sensors can be easily commanded to look at a single position by simply sending the same GPS command to all PTU-DGPM-enabled pan-tilt units.
-The Geo-Pointing Module allows control of Directed Perception pan-tilts from any geo-spatial or map-based user interface (e.g., Google Earth).
+Several cameras/sensors can be easily commanded to look at a single position by simply sending the same GPS command to all pan-tilt units.
+With geo-pointing, pan-tilts can be controlled from any geo-spatial or map-based user interface (e.g., Google Earth).

 - Automatic pointing with GPS coordinates